brettz9/integrity-matters/README.md

 which points to a `cdnName` and can be used in place of `packagesToCdns` to specify a specific CDN to use for a specific package.

+Still another is `data-im-algorithms`, e.g., `data-im-algorithms="sha512 sha384"`, which can be used to indicate the algorithms to generate (useful if you don't want to maintain working `integrity` in source, e.g., for `node_modules` paths).

 A preexisting HTML `crossorigin` attribute will be respected but can be overridden for all cases using `--addCrossorigin`.